sandhyabhan/Notes-App/README.md

 # Notes-App

-Built an Android Application for adding notes, editing notes or deleting notes.The added notes are saved and can be viewed later.This is a part of my personal project to learn basics of Android Development.
+Built an Android Application for adding notes, editing notes or deleting notes.The added notes are saved and can be viewed later.

 # Development
 1.Built on Android studio using java.